lutze/verdoy/tests/README.md

 # Frontend Testing with Playwright

-This directory contains frontend smoke tests for the LMS Core platform using Playwright.
+This directory contains frontend smoke tests for the VerdoyLab platform using Playwright.

 ## Overview